George Aaron Broadwell, Ph.D.

 - Ph.D.
-UCLA, 1990
+Linguistics, UCLA, 1990

-- M.A., UCLA, 1986
+- M.A.,Linguistics, UCLA, 1986

-- B.A., Harvard, 1983
+- B.A.,Linguistics, Harvard, 1983

 Linguistic anthropology, syntactic theory, language, cognition, American Indian languages, Choctaw, Timucua, Copala Triqui, and Zapotec

-His long-term descriptive commitments have been to grammatical and lexical descriptions of Choctaw, contemporary Zapotec (San Dionisio Ocotepec, Macuiltianguis, and Sierra Juarez varieties), Colonial Valley Zapotec, Copala Triqui, Timucua, with occasional work on grammatical issues in a number of other languages around the world (Mon, Kaqchikel, Kiche, Turkish, Crow, Creek).
+My long-term descriptive commitments have been to grammatical and lexical descriptions of Choctaw, contemporary Zapotec (San Dionisio Ocotepec, Macuiltianguis, and Sierra Juarez varieties), Colonial Valley Zapotec, Copala Triqui, and Timucua.
+I have also worked on grammatical issues in a number of other languages around the world (Mon, Kaqchikel, Kiche, Yucatec,Turkish, Crow, Muskogee).